Presentation of Patrick Chapon

 Transmission and innovation

-Always involved in scientific development, Patrick Chapon is currently working with a team of colleagues on a new development for which he has filed a patent that has just been accepted.
-Patrick has also relaunched the internal “Jeudis de Jobin” monthly meeting, which strengthens and broadens the corporate culture.
-We welcome colleagues who share their expertise, as well as researchers and scientific figures who come to talk to us about their work, thereby creating links that could lead to projects, innovations, and new developments at HORIBA France.
+Deeply engaged in scientific development, Patrick Chapon is currently collaborating with a team of colleagues on a new development for which he recently filed and received a patent.
+Patrick has also relaunched the internal “Jeudis de Jobin” monthly meeting, fostering a stronger and more diverse corporate culture.
+These gatherings provide a platform for colleagues to share their expertise and host researchers and prominent scientific professionals who discuss their work.
+This exchange of ideas helps build connections that could inspire projects, drive innovations, and spark fresh developments at HORIBA France.